 Tomatoes are self pollinating, but they do need help from buzz pollinators like native Australian bees or strong winds to dislodge their pollen.
 To be sure of a good harvest, I hand pollinate them with an electric toothbrush.

 Check out my blogpage which explains how I maintain productivity in my Ecobeds.
 It describes

 how soil is prepared prior to planting, the importance of rainwater in

 Ecobeds, how to regulate the sun's intensity and how to feed plants

 Check out my blogpage which tells you when to sow seeds.

-Sow enough to produce 6 individual Tommy Toe seedlings and 3 individual Grosse Lisse seedlings arranged in 3 rows, and as soon as they open up their first set of leaves transplant them all into individual cells in a seed tray.
+Sow enough to produce 6 individual Tommy Toe seedlings and 3 individual Grosse Lisse seedlings, and as soon as they open their first set of true leaves, transplant them individually into small fibre pots.

 Provide vertical support